ivan-kleshnin/unredux/README.md

 # Unredux

-Cross-platform experimental **microframework** (500 lines of code + libraries!).
+An experimental set of tools for cross-platform **framework-less** development (500 lines of core + libraries!).
+Framework-less approach assumes you are willing to assemble the final thing yourself, buying more control and flexibility at the cost of additional boilerplate.

+Think [CycleJS](https://cycle.js.org/) without drivers built on [Kefir](https://kefirjs.github.io), [Kefir.DB](https://github.com/ivan-kleshnin/kefir.db), and [React](https://facebook.github.io/react/).
+Unredux is compatible with React ecosystem (except `ReactRouter` and some other high-level stuff replaced with a stream-based code here).

 WIP.
-Highly unstable.
-Think [CycleJS](https://cycle.js.org/) without drivers built on [Kefir](https://kefirjs.github.io), [Kefir.DB](https://github.com/ivan-kleshnin/kefir.db), and [React](https://facebook.github.io/react/).

-*Note: name is a temporary dummy thing.*
+Highly unstable. *Name is a temporary dummy thing.*

+Most frameworks allow you to override important stuff with options.
+Yet this approach is naturally limited as option objects simply ain't expressive enough to compete with a real code.
+As soon as your app's assumptions are different from that of a framework (a reasonable guess), you start tweaking stuff here and there, adding more and more ugly hacks in the process.
+In our experience, the best solution is often a framework removal.

-> I'm not happy about the imperative object-oriented approach VueJS and MobX promote.
-I'm not happy about the bundle size of Angular and GraphQL.
-I'm not happy about the incidental complexity of Redux ecosystem.
-As a freelancer, I want to concentrate on the business logic using a framework which code **one person** can **read in one sitting**.
+If you don't like the imperative, object-oriented approach VueJS and MobX promote.
+If you are not satisfied with the bundle size, complexity and vendor locks of Angular and GraphQL.
+If you are sick of Redux ecosystem and willing to concentrate on the business logic – here's a solution.

+Unlike those titles, you can read the **whole code** of Unredux in **one sitting**.

 #### Features